-5.5.3 LRWH Prototype
+5.5.3 Large Refrigerated Warehouse Prototype

-The TDV cost savings were higher for option C as compared to option A and option B and are presented below in Table 44 to Table 46.
-Options A and B have lower incremental costs as compared to option C. While three control options were studied for comparison, proposed code language is based on control option B to ensure that the code does not inhibit innovation for control in adiabatic mode.
+The TDV cost savings were higher for option C, as compared to option A and option B, which are presented below in Table 51 to Table 53.
+Options A and B have lower incremental costs as compared to option C. While three control options were studied for comparison, proposed code language is based on control Option B to ensure that the code does not inhibit innovation for control in adiabatic mode.

-The benefit-to-cost ratio for option B ranges from 0 to 328.33 depending on the climate zone.
+The B/C ratio for option B ranges from 0 to 328 depending on the climate zone.